 Delivery and Organisation

 Woodfield School offers a modified/adapted National Curriculum to all of its students.
-This curriculum is the same as in mainstream schools but has the learning processes broken down, so that sequences of small steps may be taught.
+As in mainstream schools, the Woodfield Curriculum is broad and balanced.
+We make modifications and adaptions based on student need, breaking the learning processes down, so that it is delivered in sequences of small steps appropriate for the cohort and/or individual student.

-Students move through the school according to their age, following a programme at the relevant level and having regard to their global learning difficulties and individual needs.
+Students move through the school according to their age, following a programme at the relevant level and having regard to their learning difficulties and individual needs.
+Our key curriculum focus relates to end point learning and preparing our students for their next steps and adulthood.
 We challenge all students to work to the very best of their ability and this is reflected in the termly targets set.
 We offer calm, highly structured and active learning experiences.
+We use key motivators and monitor student engagement.

 A description of what we do will not reflect the enthusiasm our students have for learning, or indeed the staff dedication to ensuring that every student’s need is met.
-Our lessons are fun, and are therefore rooted in the fact that one learns more effectively through enjoyment.
+Our lessons are relevant, accessible, engaging and are therefore rooted in the fact that one learns more effectively through enjoyment and feeling safe and confident to move forward with a 'can try' attitude.

 We work hard to offer a hands-on experience across all subject areas.
 You will only experience this through visiting our classrooms and seeing for yourself!

-When a student is awarded a place at Woodfield, we note carefully the special needs identified on the Statement/EHCP, monitor social and academic ability for the first half term and set individual targets.
+When a student is awarded a place at Woodfield, we note carefully the special needs identified on their EHCP, monitor social and academic ability for the first half term and set individual targets.

 We undertake baseline tests in the first half term for Year 7 as these give us a really good idea of the students’ strengths and areas for development.

-The twice termly meetings are held between parents and tutors to discuss and review progress in order that achievements can be acknowledged and future efforts purposefully focused.
-Students’ Planners contain both yearly and termly targets, as well as updates regarding what the student has achieved in relation to these.
+Tutors regularly communicate with parents/carers and meetings are held to discuss and review progress in order that achievements can be acknowledged and future efforts purposefully focused.
+Students’ Planners contain termly targets, as well as updates regarding what the student has achieved in relation to these.

-Each student’s end of year School Report is sent to parents in the summer term and this links closely with the EHCP Meeting.
+Each student’s end of year School Report is sent to parents/carers in the summer term and this links closely with the EHCP Meeting.

 BRIEF OUTLINE OF CURRICULUM SUBJECTS